abhiguptame/CSharp-Design-Patterns/README.md

 Provides a surrogate or placeholder for another object to control access to it.

 > Provides objects that refernce objects for their functionality.

+## Memento Pattern:
+* Gang of Four:

+Without violating encapsulation, captures and externalizes an object's internal state so that the object can be restored to this state later.

+> Used to track states of an object to go back and forth to.